now

 Ideation

-In order to solve the product’s main problems we ideated quickly and ran user interview frequently to insure a short feedback loop.
+In order to solve the product’s main problems, we ideated quickly and ran user interviews frequently to ensure a short feedback loop.

 􂣼